International Dance Festival in Rovinj, Croatia!

 Middle East

-So before you plan your first international Dance Festival follow these tips!
+So before you buy your first 2024 International Dance Festival ticket, follow these tips!

-Make sure you know the approximate size of the festival.
+2. Make sure you know the approximate size and venue of the festival.

-Join the festival Facebook group to see other friends who may be going and possibly share accommodation with them.
+6. Join the festival’s Facebook group to see other friends who may be going and possibly share accommodation with them.
 This will also keep you updated on any last-minute changes to the festival schedule.

-Good luck & I hope you have a wonderful experience attending your next International Dance Festival!
+Good luck & I hope you have a wonderful experience attending your next festival!

 Brian Moran